fabric-testbed/teaching-materials/assignments/TCP Traffic/README.md

 - **Notes:**
    + if you run out of memory during the assignment be sure to re-try the assignment increasing the disk space by 50 - 100, if the problem persist lower the time the ss program is running.
    + Do not run iperf with the graphing script for more than 2 minutes to avoid memory errors
-### Assignment Notebook
    - In this Assignment you will experiment with inputs to the commands to test the capabilities of the nodes transfer rate.
    - **Notes:** In the case the slice fails to delete please examine the experiment tab on the fabric portal and delete the corresponding slice if it was not already deleted

 ## Additional Information
 - FABRIC Learn Website: If you encounter problems,questions, or suggestions, please navigate to the FABRIC Knowledge Base at https://learn.fabric-testbed.net/
 - FABRIC Teaching Material Github: <https://github.com/fabric-testbed/teaching-materials>